pewpewlive/ppl-docs/docs/APIs/PewPew.md

   height: FixedPoint
 )
 ```
 Sets the level's size.
-Implicetely adds walls to make sure that entities can not go outside of the level's boundaries. `width` and `height` are clamped to the range ]0fx, 6000fx].
+Implicitly adds walls to make sure that entities can not go outside of the level's boundaries. `width` and `height` are clamped to the range ]0fx, 6000fx].
 If this function is not called, the level size is (10fx, 10fx), which is uselessly small for most cases.

 > Example:
 > ```lua